APPLICATION AND SUPPORT

 As soon as you submit your application, you should receive an automatic email from us confirming that we have received it.
 We’ll then review your application to see if your skills and qualifications fit the role.

-Depending on the position you applied for, the next steps can be a Telephone interview, a personal interview or an invite to an assessment centre (or a combination of it).
+Depending on the position you applied for, the next steps can be a Telephone interview, a personal interview or an invite to an assessment center (or a combination of it).

 If your application fits well to the requirements of the role, we’ll invite you to a telephone interview with a member of our team.
 This will allow us to further assess your abilities and gain a better sense of who you are.

 Assuming all goes well during the telephone interview, we’ll invite you to a personal interview with HR and/or the hiring manager.
 This will be an opportunity to talk more in-depth about your skills and experience and to show us your personality.